matthijskooijman/arduino-lmic/README.md

 This repository is just a proof-of-concept to send data between two SX1272 modules.
-It is not intended as a complete library and was not tested in a full LoraWAN setup with a gateay (though feel free to fork it and turn it into one if you want).
+It is not intended as a complete library and was not tested in a full LoraWAN setup with a gateway (though feel free to fork it and turn it into one if you want).

 If you want to actually use this code, note that it contains version 1.4